 We're doing something about it.

-About 97% of Ohio Wesleyan students receive scholarships or need-based financial aid.
+More than 99% of Ohio Wesleyan students receive scholarships or need-based financial aid.
 Now, in the spirit of one of OWU's great alumni, we're increasing our Branch Rickey Scholarship to $30,000, renewable for up to four years, and we're making it available to every new student with both of these two qualifications:

 - 3.4 accumulative high school GPA